Cloud Cost Management FAQ

 Google Cloud Platform (GCP)

-Kubernetes (any environment: EKS, AKS, GKE, self-managed)
+Kubernetes (any environment — EKS, AKS, GKE, OpenShift, self-managed)

-Additionally supported technologies:
+Additional supported technologies:

 Databricks (for ML/AI workload cost management)

-S3 and Redshift instrumentation for storage optimization
+S3 and Redshift instrumentation for storage optimisation

 Multi-cloud capabilities: